RayKrause/Module_18_Blockchain/README.md

 Test your complete `PyChain` ledger and user interface by running your Streamlit application and storing some mined blocks in your `PyChain` ledger.
 Then test the blockchain validation process by using your `PyChain` ledger.
 To do so, complete the following steps:

+####Introduction to Streamlit:
+Streamlit's architecture allows you to write apps the same way you write plain Python scripts.
+To unlock this, Streamlit apps have a unique data flow: any time something must be updated on the screen, Streamlit reruns your entire Python script from top to bottom.

 This Get Started guide explains how Streamlit works, how to install Streamlit on your preferred operating system, and how to create your first Streamlit app! https://docs.streamlit.io/library/get-started